mmann1123/pyGIS/CONTRIBUTING.md

 ## Write Documentation

-PyGIS - Open Source Geospatial Programming & Remote Sensing could always use more documentation, whether as part of the official PyGIS - Open Source Geospatial Programming & Remote Sensing docs, in docstrings, or even on the web in blog posts, articles, and such.
+PyGIS - Open Source Spatial Programming & Remote Sensing could always use more documentation, whether as part of the official PyGIS - Open Source Spatial Programming & Remote Sensing docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback